UPDATED BY DILLON COLUCCI ON JANUARY 28, 2020

 Because the investment required by the EB-5 program is sizable, it is important that EB-5 investors understand all components of the EB-5 process.
 Choosing the right EB-5 project is particularly important if the EB-5 investor is to be successful.

-EB-5 projects are most often funded by regional centers (Click here to browse a list of USCIS designated regional centers).
-Even though EB-5 investors can form their own new commercial enterprises, approximately 90 to 95 percent of all EB-5 visa applicants invest in a regional center project.
-EB-5 investors must direct their required capital investment to a specific EB-5 project.
+EB-5 projects are most often sponsored by regional centers (Click here to browse a list of USCIS designated regional centers).
+Even though EB-5 investors can form their own new commercial enterprises, approximately 90 to 95 percent of all EB-5 visa applicants invest in a company that is sponsored by a regional center.
+EB-5 investors must direct their required capital investment to a specific commercial enterprise which is funding a specific investment project (an EB-5 Project).
 EB-5 investments must be made in an EB-5 project that is considered to be a new commercial enterprise and that will lead to the creation of 10 fulltime jobs for U.S. workers.

 New commercial enterprises are defined as lawful, for profit businesses that were created after November 29, 1990.
 Older enterprises may qualify if the EB-5 investment leads to significant business restructuring or increases the number of employees or net worth of an existing business by 40 percent.
 The enterprises can be structured in any number of ways, such as a sole proprietorship, limited or general partnership, corporation, business trust, or as other publicly or privately owned business structures.